tristanjahier/zoho-crm-php/README.md

 ### The module handlers

-The client comes with module handlers attached to it, which extend `Zoho\Crm\Api\Modules\AbstractModule`.
+The client comes with module handlers attached to it, which extend `Zoho\Crm\Modules\AbstractModule`.

 They are accessible either with the `Client::module()` method or by calling the name of the module as a public property (in camel case).